 The pharmacy had a plan in place to comply with the European Falsified Medicines Directive (FMD) compliant.
-The relevant equipment was in place and staff reported that the software was being rolled out.
+The relevant equipment and software was in place.
+The pharmacy manager reported that Cohens head office was due to roll out staff training and the relevant FMD procedures.
 Medicines were obtained from suppliers such as AAH and Alliance.
 Specials were obtained via suppliers such as Eaststone specials.

-The majority of medicines and medical devices were stored within their original manufacturer's packaging.
-A bottle of Ferrous Fumarate 140mg/5ml syrup was stored without a batch number and expiry date.
+Medicines and medical devices were stored within their original manufacturer's packaging.
 Pharmaceutical stock was subject to date checks which were documented and up to date.
 Short-dated products were appropriately marked.
-But a bottle of Dexamethasone 2mg/5ml solution was stored on the dispensary shelf which had expired as of 24th September 2019.
-The fridges were in good working order and the stock inside was stored in an orderly manner.
-MHRA drug alerts and recalls came to the pharmacy electronically and the pharmacy manager explained that these were actioned appropriately.
+The fridge was in good working order and the stock inside was stored in an orderly manner.
+MHRA drug alerts and recalls came to the pharmacy electronically and the pharmacy team explained that these were actioned appropriately.
 Records were kept to demonstrate this and audit trials were regularly kept.

-Principle 5 - Equipment and facilities Standards met
+Principle 5 - Equipment and facilities ✓ Standards met